ALevitskyy/D3-React-Experiments/three-online-charts/README.md

 6) Define slider logic to be able to: freeze (not be affected by updates) on mouseenter event, and when slider includes last observed point, charts and slider should be able to automatically update in responce to new data incoming

 ### Demo explanation
 Demo satisfies the goals introduced above.
-The chart is initialized with 100 data points and is updated every 2 seconds.
+The chart is initialized with 100 data points and is updated every 1 second.
 **Known bugs**:
 1) Not always putting slider all the way to the right results in automatic updates (sometimes need to do it 2 times)
 2) When someone clicks on the slider and then starts dragging and while drugging goes outside the triangle, then unexpected behaviour occurs (because d3 triggers "mouseleave" event and the slider unfreezes) - need to fix slider logic